ivan-pi/Fcpp/README.md

 Seamless interoperability between C++ containers and Fortran arrays

 We provides two classes: `cdesc` and `cdesc_ptr`.
-These classes act as adaptors between C++ and Fortran, helping to re-establish type and attribute safety when moving between languages.
+These classes act as adaptors between C++ containers and Fortran arrays, helping to re-establish type, rank and attribute safety when moving between languages.

 The classes also offer some of the friendlier C++ semantics for